Serves: 4 | Time: 1 hr 30 min

 Preparation

 Rinse and season the rabbit.
 Briefly rinse the rabbit pieces under cold water to remove any bone splinters.
-Pat dry with paper towels, then season generously with salt and freshly ground pepper.
+Pat dry with paper towels, then season with salt and freshly ground pepper.
 Set aside.

 Serve.
 Sprinkle the toasted pine nuts over the rabbit just before serving.
 Serve with crusty Italian bread or creamy polenta.